Bachelor of Applied Arts and Sciences

 - one quarter (3 months) equals 1 semester hour equivalent.

-- must be related to subject matter taught in the COBA
+- must be related to subject matter taught in the CIS department

 - must be related to the work if it is to be submitted for credit

-- each documented (transcripts, certificate of completion, employer training records, etc.)
+- must be documented (transcripts, certificate of completion, employer training records, etc.)

 - technology related coursework